wp-plugins/basic-google-maps-placemarks/readme.txt

 3. If the problem is still happening, then start a new thread in the forum with a **detailed description** of your problem and **the URL to the page on your site where you placed the map**.
 Please copy/paste any error messages verbatim.
 Screenshots can be very helpful, too.
 And please [be respectful](http://helpfulnerd.com/be-respectful-of-wordpress-plugin-developers/).
 5. Check the 'Notify me of follow-up posts via e-mail' box so you won't miss any replies.

-I monitor the forums and respond to a lot of the requests.
-I do this in my spare time, though, and can't respond to all of them.
-I typically only have time to help with problems that are within the plugin's scope.
-That means that I probably won't respond if the issue is actually caused by your theme or another plugin, or if you're trying to modify the plugin to do something it doesn't natively do.
-It's still a good idea to post something on the forums, though, because other users may be able to help out when I can't.

-If you can't find a solution, you can always hire a developer to create one for you.
+I often don't have time to provide support, but if I can't there's still a chance that another user will be able to help you.
+If not, I'd recommend hiring a developer.
 See the Customization section on the [Other Notes](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/other_notes/) page for more info on that.

 = Does the plugin support [feature]? / How can I get the plugin to do [feature]? =